allthriveai/insights/winning-first-place-mcp-ai-agents-hackathon.md

 ### Why MCP Made Technical Sense

-The core decision was to build every feature as an MCP tool first, then add REST endpoints as wrappers.
+With this being an MCP hackathon we made the core decision to build every feature as an MCP tool first.
+We then added REST endpoints as wrappers for our Frontend.
 Here's what this actually looked like:

 ```python
 # Our actual MCP tool for pitch scoring